jimmyswimmy/AltiumDesignerLibrary/README.markdown

 ## Dependencies

-    pip install < requirements.txt
-    Maybe a running postgres server?
-Should not be necessary An SVN server
+    pip install -r requirements.txt #this works better in pip 8.3... might be more reliable to mkvirtualenv Maybe a running postgres server?
+Should not need to be postgres, but some backend is needed An SVN server

 ## Running